Navigating the MCA

 We encourage you to contact our Box Office team at 312-397-4010 before attending events in the Edlis Neeson Theater.
 A team member can lead you to our wheelchair accessible seating or have an assistive listening device ready, free of charge.

-For information on accessibility options such as American Sign Language interpretation, open captioning, and audio description, call the Box Office at 312-397-4010 at least two weeks in advance.
+For information on accessibility options such as American Sign Language interpretation, open captioning, relaxed performances, and audio description, call the Box Office at 312-397-4010 at least two weeks in advance.

 Museums for All